Canada Immigration News

 St John’s is the capital city of Newfoundland and Labrador and is by far the largest city in the province.
-This is definitely one of the most beautiful cities in all of Canada featuring everything from grasslands, icebergs, unique architecture to colourful waterfronts and whale watching.
+This is definitely one of the most beautiful cities in all of Canada featuring everything from grasslands, icebergs, unique architecture to colorful waterfronts and whale watching.

-Here houses are typically painted in bright colours, reminding you of the warm and lively people of the city.
+Here houses are typically painted in bright colors, reminding you of the warm and lively people of the city.
 The outside of St John’s is surrounded by natural paradise, hiking along the East Coast trail and exploring Pippy Park will prove this fact.
 The best place to view St John’s is from the national historic site, Signal Hill.

-The second largest city in Newfoundland and Labrador, Corner Brook, only has a population of 21,593.
+The second-largest city in Newfoundland and Labrador, Corner Brook, only has a population of 21,593.
 The price of housing is much lower here than in the rest of Canada.
 The average home will cost you as little as $183,579.

 Apart from being cheaper than most cities, Corner Brook also offers some of the best attractions and outdoor activities in Atlantic Canada.
-Salmon fishing, skiing, hiking, biking and cave exploring, New Brooke has it all.
+Salmon fishing, skiing, hiking, biking, and cave exploring, New Brooke has it all.